-6. Future Directions
+7. Future Directions

-This proposal is explicitly intended to be limited, and to avoid design choices that preclude extending the functionality to allow greater flexibility and expressivity for transactions in the future.
+This proposal is explicitly intended to be limited.
+We intentionally avoid making design choices that would preclude extending the functionality to allow greater flexibility and expressivity for transactions in the future.

-7. SG1 discussion
+8. SG1 discussion

-SG1 discussed the three different options.
+SG1 discussed the three different options for the syntax of atomic blocks.
 By a margin of 8-3, the atomic block language-based language syntax was favored over the lambda-based library approach (there were no votes for RAII).